MathildeMG/Correspondance-de-Louis-Pasteur/README.md

 ### ***SpaCy output***
 The SpaCy output is also a csv file containing the processed and annotated letters.
 The first three field correspond to the metadata, then there is a column for the unprocessed texts, the created Doc objects, the tokenized text (segmentated strings into individual words).
 The Lemmas is the identification of the root of each words.
-The part of speech column refers to the POS-tagging
+The part of speech column refers to the POS-tagging.
+The last two columns refer to the Name entity recognition annotation.

 | Filname    | SentTo    | Date       | Text      |Doc       |Tokens     |Lemmas|Part of speech|Proper Nouns|Named Entities|
 | ---------- | --------- | ---------- | ----------|----------|----------|----------|----------|----------|----------|